JamestheDon/open-source-crypto/README.md

 # State of _The_ Industry

-Technologies are fragile early in their evolutinoary lifecycle, unfortunately this Industry is full of content that underminds peoples confidence in it or is too complex to understand.
-Crypto needs more groups of people exploring and documenting its potential.
+Technologies are fragile early in their evolutionary lifecycle and unfortunately this Industry is full of content that underminds peoples confidence in it or is far too complex to understand.
+Crypto needs more groups of people exploring and documenting its potential in a inviting way.

 ## :trophy: The goal

+To share knowledge and knowhow with **the** Industry.

+Create a resource that sheads light on the impact of crypto-technologies.

-A model around cryptosystems to aid in the comprehension and comparison of quality and performance within these systems.
+A model around cryptosystems that aids in the comprehension and comparison of quality and performance.

-Create a resource to shead light on the impact of crypto-technologies by sharing knowledge and knowhow with **the** Industry.

 ## :pencil2: How to Contribute

-Add definitions, expand with explanatory & exploratory content about distributed systems, networking, communications.
+Add definitions and expand with explanatory & exploratory content about distributed systems, networking, communications.

 1. Watch this github project.